Home Remodel Time

 I also have another post coming up that will show you a cool solution to ugly exposed pipes that you can’t bury.
 We had some big long ugly exposed pipes (I don’t remember if they were water or gas pipes — probably both) that we couldn’t bury because they ran down the side of our completely cement driveway:

-And quite frankly, it would have been a hell of a job to do.
+And quite frankly, it would have been a hell of a job to actually get those pipes in the ground.
 We do a lot of difficult things, but you really have to be smart about what you tackle.
 It needs to be worth your time, effort, and money.
 So we’ll show you what Kyle did with that.